I strive to create an instrument with a bold and multidimensional character, both visually and tonally

 In 1987 I returned to my home town of Seattle to establish my workshop, where for 35 years I made violins and violas for both the modern and baroque musical communities.
 In 2022 I established a new studio in Portland, Oregon to build instruments, and to continue my study of fine instruments and violin making techniques, both on my own and collaboratively with colleagues.
 I’m grateful to the generous community of makers who share their knowledge at the annual Oberlin Violin Makers Workshop.

-I build all of my instruments by hand, adhering closely to the traditional methods, materials and forms of the classical masters, drawing from a large stock of fine aged wood, and making my own varnish using natural resins and drying oils.
+I build all of my instruments by hand, drawing from a large stock of fine aged wood, and making my own varnish using natural resins and drying oils.
 Each of my instruments has its own voice and unique character, but all are built to an exacting professional standard to speak easily, evenly and clearly.

 My instruments are available for audition directly through my workshop or through one of the fine violin dealers I work with.
 I also enjoy working by commission with musicians seeking specific requests.
 While the majority of my instruments are built and set up for modern performance practice, I have a special fondness for constructing baroque and classical violins and violas for members of the early music community.
 Several of the instrument models I make can be found pictured in my gallery.